What is Life Coaching?

 The next part of goal setting includes determining that the goal is ultimately achievable.
 Questions could include -

-- How can this be accomplished?
+- Can this actually be accomplished?

 - Given the specific constraints, how realistic is this goal?

 The first question is generally about how realistic a goal is in general.
 The second is much more personal to the individual involved, for example, if the goal was to be a policeman and the individual had no qualifications and a criminal record, this could be an unrealistic goal.
-However, it may be possible to modify the goal to be realistic, for example, they could potentially get into volunteering with the police force or choose a career in another form of security.

 Relevant Goal Setting

-- Is this worth achieving?
+- Is this actually worth achieving?